-Gas piping inside any building must not be installed in or through an air duct, dumbwaiter, or elevator shaft or in or through a clothes chute, chimney or gas vent.
+Except for ducts used to provide combustion and ventilation air or to above-ceiling spaces, gas piping inside any building must not be installed in or through a ventilating duct, dumbwaiter, or elevator shaft or installed in or through a circulating air duct, clothes chute, chimney or gas vent.

 CSST piping systems must be installed in accordance with NFPA 54 and the manufacturer's installation instructions.
-NFPA 54, § 7.2.8
+NFPA 54, §7.2.8